-- 1 Conditions of the sales to NIPPON ACCESS, INC. are determined by considering the market prices by negotiating the prices periodically. - 2 The Company has entered into agreements including a general entrustment agreement with ITOCHU Treasury Corporation related to trade finance capital in the fiscal year ended March 31, 2019.
+- 1 Conditions of the sales to NIPPON ACCESS, INC. are determined by considering the market prices by negotiating the prices periodically. - 2 The Company has entered into agreements including a general entrustment agreement with ITOCHU Treasury Corporation related to trade finance capital.
 The agreements were entered into in order for the Company to use trade financing on documentary bills, such as export bill discounting, as a method for raising foreign currency.
 For foreign currency-denominated export bills, ITOCHU Treasury Corporation is entrusted with the capital recovery services with discretionary authority over early payment discounts.
 Of the amounts that are subject to early payment discounts by ITOCHU Treasury Corporation based on this discretionary authority, the Company recognizes the balance of uncollected payments as other receivable.
 Moreover, regarding assumed import bills, the Company entered into an agreement of assumption of obligations without specific liabilities with ITOCHU Treasury Corporation where ITOCHU Treasury Corporation assumes the obligations of the Company's assumed import bills as notes payable to banks.
-In addition, upon the assumption of these obligations, the Company records the unpaid balances against ITOCHU Treasury Corporation as other payable, and the interest rate pertaining to the payables is determined by considering market rates. - 3 Obligations related to the Group Financial System (bank loans corresponding to Group finance loans and deposits from subsidiaries, etc. arising from Group finance) are transferred to ITOCHU Treasury Corporation and the amounts transferred are determined based on the same conditions as for transactions between third parties. - 4 Claims related to the Group Financial System (Group finance loans, etc.) are transferred to ITOCHU

-Treasury Corporation and the amounts transferred are determined based on the same conditions as for transactions between third parties. - 5 The deposits received from ITOCHU Treasury Corporation are made on the basis of the Group Financial System, and interest rates are determined by considering market rates. - 6 The borrowings from ITOCHU Treasury Corporation are made on the basis of the Group Financial System, and interest rates are determined by considering market rates. - 7 The Company provided guarantees for bank loans and other loans of ITOCHU Treasury Corporation.
-The rate of the guarantee premium is determined by considering the creditworthiness and other factors of

-ITOCHU Treasury Corporation.
-The Company also provided a guarantee for long-term loans of ITOCHU Treasury Corporation of ¥240,237 million for Orchid Alliance Holdings Limited which is a part of the above loans guaranteed (See 8).
+In addition, upon the assumption of these obligations, the Company records the unpaid balances against ITOCHU Treasury Corporation as other payable, and the interest rate pertaining to the payables is determined by considering market rates. - 3 The deposits received from ITOCHU Treasury Corporation are made on the basis of the Group Financial System, and interest rates are determined by considering market rates. - 4 The borrowings from ITOCHU Treasury Corporation are made on the basis of the Group Financial System, and interest rates are determined by considering market rates. - 5 The Company provided guarantees for bank loans and other loans of ITOCHU Treasury Corporation.
+The rate of the guarantee premium is determined by considering the creditworthiness and other factors of ITOCHU Treasury Corporation.
+The Company also provided a guarantee for long-term loans of ITOCHU Treasury Corporation of ¥68,777 million for Orchid Alliance Holdings Limited which is a part of the above loans guaranteed (See 7).
 Furthermore, the guaranteed borrowings include bank loans arising from assumption of obligations by ITOCHU Treasury Corporation related to the Company's assumed import bills.
-Of these, ¥128,111 million corresponds to the unpaid balances recorded as other payable against ITOCHU Treasury Corporation upon this assumption of obligations (See 2).
-Excluding these amounts, the amount of the guarantee that the Company provided for ITOCHU Treasury Corporation is ¥282,715 million.
+Of these, ¥103,481 million corresponds to the unpaid balances recorded as other payable against ITOCHU Treasury Corporation upon this assumption of obligations (See 2).
+Excluding these amounts, the amount of the guarantee that the Company provided for ITOCHU Treasury Corporation is ¥281,600 million.